11 Purple Leaf Plants + Their Mood Boosting Benefits

 When watering, make sure the soil is moist but not soggy.
 Once you’ve established the plant, it can be drought-tolerant with a little extra watering needed during especially hot spells.

-This gorgeous plant grows to be 18 to 24 inches tall and stays vibrant for most of the year.
+This gorgeous plant grows to be 18 to 24 inches tall with vibrant pink flowers that stay year-round.
 It will blossom in the summer and the last 6 months, well into the winter season.
 This plant loves well-draining soil, a full sun, and can deal with dry to medium moisture.

 As long as you remember to water it occasionally and keep it in direct sunlight, you should have no problem with the upkeep.